IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ---

-A managed identity associated with the media account must be granted access to key.
+A managed identity associated with the media stream account must be granted access to key.
 The method for granting access depends on the access model configured for the Key Vault.

 Once a key has been created and the managed identity has been granted access to the key, the key may be set